Last Updated 1/20/23 [MLA scope and contact information update; data controller privacy link updates]

 - Higher Logic, LLC acts as data processor on behalf of MLA for personal information that resides on MLANET.

-- Conduent acts as data processor on behalf of MLA for personal information that resides on MEDLIB-ED.
+- Conduent, Inc. acts as data processor on behalf of MLA for personal information that resides on MEDLIB-ED.

-- Authorize.Net acts as data processor on behalf of MLA for financial transactions for MLA Sites and for meeting registration.
+- Authorize.Net acts as data processor on behalf of MLA for financial transactions for MLA sites, for meeting registration, and for meeting exhibit fees.

 Subject to applicable law, you have the following rights in relation to your Personal Information: